 U.S. Children Statistics

-The data in this story shows population counts of children, broken up by various characteristics.
+The data in this story shows population counts of children in United States, broken up by various characteristics.

 How many U.S. children live in different types of families?